dmarx/obsidian_vault/Coarse-To-Fine Processes.md

 ### [[Multigrid Methods]]

-Multigrid methods provide an efficient way to solve differential equations, particularly those arising in physics and engineering.
+Multigrid methods provide an efficient way to solve [[differential equations]], particularly those arising in physics and engineering.
 These methods work by solving the problem at multiple scales, from coarse grids (where the problem is solved cheaply but imprecisely) to finer grids (for accuracy), with solutions interpolated between scales.
 This approach significantly accelerates convergence compared to traditional methods.

-- **Application**: In computational fluid dynamics (CFD), multigrid methods are employed to solve the Navier-Stokes equations more efficiently, enabling the simulation of fluid flows over complex geometries with varying scales.
+- **Application**: In computational fluid dynamics (CFD), multigrid methods are employed to solve the [[Navier-Stokes equations]] more efficiently, enabling the simulation of fluid flows over complex geometries with varying scales.

 ### Applications Beyond Physics and Engineering